phproberto/joomla-gulp/README.md

 `gulp copy:components.content` : Copy the content component to the test site
 `gulp clean:plugins.authentication.joomla` : Clean the Joomla authentication plugin from the test site.
-`gulp watch media.joomla` : Start watching for changes on the joomla media folder
+`gulp watch:media.joomla` : Start watching for changes on the joomla media folder
 `gulp copy:modules.frontend.latest-articles` : Copy a frontend module to the test site.
-`gulp clean:templates.frontend.protostar` : Copy this frontend template into the frontend
+`gulp watch:templates.frontend.protostar` : Watch changes on protostar frontend templat

+## <a name="license"></a>License

+joomla-gulp is released under the MIT license.
+See LICENSE for details.